Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 	git submodule update --init --recursive

 You should now be able to see the contents of any repos highlighted in the ros2.repos file and navigate to them.
 Now, you need a branch on our repo.

+ 	cd src
 	cd drone_workspace
 	git checkout -b <your_name>

 You should have gotten a terminal output confirming that your branch is created and that you have been switched to that branch.
 For troubleshooting, consult the official [readme](https://github.com/Queens-Aerospace/dev_env), Gabe or Conor, Chat, Google, etc.

+## ROS2 worspace

+Now that you're in the dev_env you can see that in src/drone_worspace there is a folder called my_drone_ctrl and in there is another folder called my_drone_ctrl if you cd into the second my_drone_ctrl you can run the "my_first_node.py" node by typing into the command line:

+	./my_first_node.py

+this is an exmple of "hello world in ros2"  and should see a simular output in the terminal.

+If you want to create a node to make the drone take off and follow your commands you will make another file with a simular format as to my_first_node.py

+## PX4 Simulation

+if you want to run the simulation cd into the PX4-Autopilot dir.
+This file is located in the root dir of the dev_env.
+To get the the root of dev_env use the code below in the terminal:

+	cd

+from there

+	cd PX4-Autopilot

+once in this dir you can build the sim with these commands:

+DRONE
+ 	make px4_sitl gz_x500

+VTOL
+	make px4_sitl gz_standard_vtol

 ## Next Steps